TomPlanche/aoc_2025/day11/README.md

 ## Notes

-This is a classic graph path-counting problem.
-The key insight is using backtracking to properly handle the visited set - adding nodes when exploring and removing them when backtracking ensures all valid paths are counted.
+This is a classic DAG path-counting problem with several key insights:

+1. **Use string slices (`&str`)**: More efficient than owned `String` values with proper lifetime management
+2. **Memoization over backtracking**: Since it's a DAG (no cycles), we can cache results instead of using visited sets
+3. **Part 2 is multiplicative**: Count paths along specific routes and sum the results, not DFS with required nodes

+The memoization approach is dramatically faster than backtracking and produces the same results on DAGs.